How Nesbitt Realty pays landlord clients in Broadway

 Bills that you might owe include

-- Commissions --- On the first month of your lease there might be commissions to pay for the cost of acquiring a renter
+- Commissions --- On the first month of your lease there might be commissions to pay for the cost of acquiring a tenant

 Escrows --- When your account is established, we will withhold a portion of your money in a contingency reserve account.
 Later, we will use this money to pay for emergency and ordinary maintenance, so that account may need to be replenished from time to time.